Saturday, December 12, 2009

 Some perceive that isolation of cave and karst areas is the ultimate solution and can be in some instances.
 However, while this method of protection can aid to restore some level of normalcy to a cave, inattentiveness to contributing factors can further damage these systems.
 In one case, a quarry near Inner Space Cavern in Texas could be the cause of the destruction of several caves in the area, since 1963.
 While the caves are isolated, the quarry creates an artificial barrier to the natural flow of nutrients in the water supply to the caves, while causing excessive sediment deposition.
 As demonstrated previously, this can dramatically alter nutrient levels, which ultimately affects the biodiversity of the cave.
 (Elliott)

-Removing trash and other materials not normally found in caves can help in restoring the ecology; however, care not to remove items that might cause excessive stress in the cave community, is extremely important.
+Removing trash and other materials not normally found in caves can help in restoring the ecology; however, taking care not to remove items that might cause excessive stress in the cave community, is extremely important, as well.
 Rotting wood sometimes infiltrate the environment of the cave.
 While not normally found there, when it is, large populations of cave invertebrates take advantage of the decaying matter.
 Removing the wood suddenly could wipe out an entire species, while gradual removal permits these creatures to take refuge in other parts of the cave.
 Foreign algae and moss growing on cave features can be eliminated using special bleach solutions, though as with many other chemicals, can be disruptive to other organisms.
 (Elliott)

 Landowners are the primary protectors of caves though and help and support is readily available through local conservation agencies.
 Immediate solutions for landowners actually cost very little and are rather simple practices to implement.
 Preserve wooded areas around caves and maintain a forest path 100 feet wide to, and along local streams for bats and other trogloxene.
 Owners should deny access to caves during the bats summer roost, as well as during their winter hibernacula.
 Avoid burning any sort of material near the cave entrance, and most importantly, eliminate or reduce the potential for infiltration of compounds easily dissolved in the soil and water.
 (MoDoC)